nyinyioo/sentiment-analysis-chatapp/README.md

 # Sentiment Analysis Chat App

-A real-time chat application with sentiment analysis built as a learning project exploring backend integration, NLP pipelines, and UI design.
+A Progressive Web App (PWA) with real-time messaging and async sentiment UI, built as a learning project.

 ### Set-Up Instructions